How to Read a Solar Site Survey for Effective PV Array Layout

 Even small amounts of shade can drastically reduce a solar panel’s output, making shading analysis one of the most critical parts of the survey.
 A shadow on just one part of a panel can impact the production of the entire string of panels.

 - Azimuth and Tilt Angle: The survey identifies the roof planes with the best orientation (azimuth) and pitch (tilt).
-In the Northern Hemisphere, a true south orientation (180 degrees) is ideal.
-The optimal tilt angle is often close to the property’s latitude.
+In the Northern Hemisphere, a true south orientation (180 degrees) generally produces the highest annual output.
+The optimal tilt angle is often close to the property’s latitude, though project goals (year-round vs. seasonal optimization) can change the recommendation.

 - Identifying Shading Obstacles: The surveyor will identify all potential sources of shade—trees, neighboring buildings, chimneys, and even utility poles—and map their impact throughout the day and year.

-- Solar Irradiance Data: Using tools like a Solar Pathfinder or specialized software, the surveyor measures the available “solar window” for each roof plane, quantifying the solar irradiance (sunlight intensity) available.
+- Solar Irradiance Data: Using tools like a Solar Pathfinder, fisheye imaging, or specialized software, the surveyor measures the available “solar window” for each roof plane, quantifying the solar irradiance (sunlight intensity) available.
 This data directly translates into energy production estimates.

 PV System Design and NEC Compliance

-Once the site data is collected, it’s used to design a system that complies with the National Electrical Code, particularly the nec code book’s comprehensive NEC Article 690, which governs solar installations.
+Once the site data is collected, it’s used to design a system that complies with the National Electrical Code (NFPA 70), particularly NEC Article 690, which governs photovoltaic (PV) system installations and includes requirements for circuit sizing, grounding and bonding, rapid shutdown, and other PV-specific provisions.

 Step-by-Step: PV Source Circuit Sizing